Kim Kardashian Tells Vogue India What She Loves and Hates About Her Family

 "My brother's sense of humor.
 Kendall's sweetness.
 Khloé's I-don't-give-a-f--k attitude.
 Kourtney's savviness around finances.
 Kylie's ability to just go for it and not care what other people's opinions are.
 And my mom's nurturing," she said.

-While Kim said she's wouldn't remove any qualities from her mom Kris Jenner—adding that she's "perfect"—she did have a few qualities she'd nix from her siblings.
+While Kim said she wouldn't remove any qualities from her mom Kris Jenner—adding that she's "perfect"—she did have a few qualities she'd nix from her siblings.

 "Maybe… Kourtney's stubbornness.
 And Khloé's getting too sensitive," she said.
 "I would take away Kendall's anxiety, Kylie's ‘I don't care, I know what I'm doing' thing and probably my brother's moodiness."